ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

 prompts to highlight, in verbatim, relevant parts of the annotation guideline that support the LLM's prediction.

-> I'll be using the [Prodigy](https://prodi.gy) annotation tool and
-> [LangChain](https://github.com/hwchase17/langchain) library in this work.
-> You can find the Prodigy recipe in this [Github repository]().
-Lastly, to save
-> on API costs, I'll only be working with the 496 samples in the test set.
+I plan to accomplish this task using [Prodigy](https://prodi.gy), an annotation tool, and [LangChain](https://github.com/hwchase17/langchain), a library for working with large language models.
+You can find the source code from this Github repository.

 ## Fitting annotation guidelines into the prompt